flype44/VControl/DOCUMENTATION.md

 # VControl CORE

 SYNOPSIS:

 This command reads the Vampire Core Revision String from its internal Flash chip.

+The `Core Revision String` is only present in the official AmigaOS Flash Binary cores provided by the APOLLO-Team.

+This means this feature can **NOT** work on cores provided in the `Quartus .JIC` forms.

 INPUT :
 * None